ilittlebig/c-lua-lexer/README.md

 # Lua Lexer
 A Lua lexer written in C.

+# Preface
+Please do keep in mind that this was my first time writing a lexer in the C language.

 ## Performance
 The lexer is currently parsing the input stream byte for byte which means that it is not as fast as it could be if it were written as a `Deterministic State Machine`.